tjmckinley/MetaWards/README.md

 ### Next stages...

-The next stages of the program include more code cleaning, making all docs and imports obey the [coding style](https://metawards.github.io/MetaWards/development.html#coding-style), finishing up the parallelisation and optimisation (including optimising the random number generator), and then breaking apart the
+The next stages of the program includes finishing up the custom extractor code, improving some of the analysis, providing more integrators, optimising the random number generator and finishing up the tutorial.
-[iterate function](https://metawards.github.io/MetaWards/api/generated/metawards.utils.iterate.html) so that it is easier to customise and control the different events that can occur during the model outbreak.

 In addition, we plan to integrate the software into the Bayesian / MCMC package [PyMC3](https://docs.pymc.io).